The first I saw of Sligo

 carelessly on a shifting scrod.

-You watched over your Queen and gave
+You watched over your queen and gave

 your best to let her rule the wave